ExpiringFrog/deribingo/README.md

 ```

 As a starting example, a simple authentication request is shown in the files `sync.py` and `async.py`.

-## Implementation
-### Replit
-Implement your solution in the `main.py` file, because Replit runs that file.
-You can copy the contents of either example as starting point.

 ## Debugging
 ### Replit